WoTTsecurity/wott-io/_posts/2019-07-15-mosquitto-mqtt.md

 $ cd examples
 $ cd mosquitto-server
 ```
-running `ls` you will notice there are 3 files including a 'mosquitto.conf' file.
+running `ls` you will notice there are 3 files including a `mosquitto.conf` file.
 This contains the information we need to set up our Mosquitto server.
 By default we have the `acl_file` enabled.
 This is to secure access to the server later, however if you want to test this without the ACL configured, just find and comment out this line in the config:

 ```
 acl_file /mosquitto/config/permission.acl
 ```

-This means that all messages to the server are accepted.
+This means that *all* messages to the server are now accepted.
 This may be useful to you for testing when establishing connection between your devices although we reccommend keeping the file as is.

 In this example, we provide the ACL file for you to configure with WoTT Device details to secure this.
 This file is in the same directory as `permissions.acl.`
 Open this in your favourite text editor.
 You will notice it is filled with comments.
 Each block refers to a type of permissions you can associate with a device followed by the topic that you are giving permissions for.
 For this example, our messaging topic is `wott/temperature` and can receive messages of temperature.